 Harold is a somewhat small town located in the state of Kentucky.
 With a population of 9,306 people and two constituent neighborhoods, Harold is the 41st largest community in Kentucky.

 Unlike some towns, Harold isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Harold are a mix of both white- and blue-collar jobs.
-Overall, Harold is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Harold who work in office and administrative support (13.56%), food service (12.31%), and sales jobs (9.79%).
+Overall, Harold is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Harold who work in office and administrative support (12.90%), food service (11.92%), and sales jobs (8.84%).

-The rate of college-level education in Harold is quite a bit lower than the national average among all cities of 21.84%: just 12.02% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Harold with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.73% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Harold in 2010 was $18,119, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,476 for a family of four.
+The per capita income in Harold in 2010 was $17,417, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $69,668 for a family of four.
 However, Harold contains both very wealthy and poor people as well.

 The people who call Harold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harold residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harold include German, Irish, Scottish, and Dutch.